Chaz Bono: Ceremony

-LGBT activism
+LGBTQ activism

 In April 1995, Bono came out as a lesbian in an interview with The Advocate, a national gay and lesbian magazine.
 The 1998 book Family Outing detailed how Bono's coming out "catapulted me into a political role that has transformed my life, providing me with affirmation as a lesbian, as a woman, and as an individual."
-In the same book, Bono reported that Cher, who was both a gay icon and an ally of LGBT communities, was quite uncomfortable with the news at first and "went ballistic" before coming to terms with it: "By August 1996, one year after I came out publicly, my mother had progressed so far that she agreed to 'come out' herself on the cover of The Advocate as the proud mother of a lesbian daughter."
-Cher has since become an outspoken LGBT rights activist.
+In the same book, Bono reported that Cher, who was both a gay icon and an ally of LGBTQ communities, was quite uncomfortable with the news at first and "went ballistic" before coming to terms with it: "By August 1996, one year after I came out publicly, my mother had progressed so far that she agreed to 'come out' herself on the cover of The Advocate as the proud mother of a lesbian daughter."
+Cher has since become an outspoken LGBTQ rights activist.

-Bono's paternal relationship became strained after Sonny became a Republican Congressman from California.
-The differences in their political views separated them, and the two had not spoken for more than a year at the time of Sonny's fatal skiing accident in January 1998.
+Bono's paternal relationship became strained from November 1994, when his father was elected as a Republican Congressman from California.
+Their differing political views separated them, and they had not spoken for more than a year at the time of Sonny's fatal skiing accident in January 1998.

 Bono worked as a writer at large for The Advocate.
 As a social activist, Bono became a spokesperson for the Human Rights Campaign, promoted National Coming Out Day, campaigned for the reelection of Bill Clinton for US president, campaigned against the Defense of Marriage Act, and served as Entertainment Media Director for the Gay and Lesbian Alliance Against Defamation (GLAAD).
 Bono was a team captain for Celebrity Fit Club 3 (2006) and was supported by girlfriend Jennifer Elia, who orchestrated exercise and training sessions.

 In June 2016, the Human Rights Campaign released a video in tribute to the victims of the Orlando nightclub shooting; in the video, Bono and others told the stories of the people killed there.